Nandini Singh

 Nandini Singh (born 7 August 1980) is an Indian actress who has worked in Hindi films and television.
-Nandini began her career as a child artist in the film Jumbish in 1986 at the age of six, she worked in Platform (1993), and Ek Aur Ek Gyarah (2003).
+Nandini began her career as a child artist in the film Jumbish in 1986 at the age of six, she worked in Ek Aur Ek Gyarah (2003).
 She shot to fame as Kesar in Ekta Kapoor's popular hit series Kesar, that aired from 2004 to 2007 on Star Plus and another of Ekta Kapoor's Indian soap operas, Kkavyanjali (2005).
 She also appeared in a music video, "Dekha Hai Teri Aankhon Ko" by Aryans.
 The most recent appearance of the actress was in the movie Titoo MBA, released in 2015 as the writer Simran.
 She has also worked in an episode of Savdhan India.